-If not, this is on you.
-If yes, it’s still on you.
+If yes, this is still on you.
 What more can you do, because it’s clearly not working.

-I just moved up to the VP of Engineering position at Cloud9 IDE, and we were having a rough time with keeping the site running.
-Sometimes a few nights a week I would get a 2 a.m. call because the system was down and needed to be fixed.
+When I moved into my first management position many years ago, we were having a rough time keeping our website running.
+Sometimes a few nights per week I would get a 2 am phone call because the system was down and needed to be fixed.
 I spent many sleepless nights under high pressure, and I found it immensely frustrating.
 I felt victimized, and often felt others in the company didn’t feel the same responsibility I did to stick around and fix problems until completion.

 My boss at that time was kind enough to slap me in the face with reality:

 He was so right.
 Both my complaints (stability problems and the attitude of people) were 100% my responsibility.
 If I couldn’t fix them, I was in the wrong position.
-What really happened here is that I faced a problem and chose to complain about it, rather than figure out a way to fix it.
+What really happened here is that I faced a problem and chose to complain about it and point fingers rather than figure out a way to fix it.

 I’ve since learned that there are valid reasons to vent.
 To let all frustration out.
 It’s healthy.
 That’s fine.
-As long you don’t expect any change as a result.
+As long you don’t expect anything to change as a result.

 To actually make change happen, ask yourself: what are you going to do about it?